nasa/cumulus-orca/website/docs/developer/research/research-lambda-container.md

 ```bash
 aws ecr get-login-password --region <YOUR_REGION> | docker login --username AWS --password<YOUR_PASSWORD>
 ```
-Password can be seen by logging in to AWS console ECR repo and checking the push comamnds.
+Password can be seen by logging in to AWS console ECR repo and clicking on the `Push commands` button.
+This will show details of the docker CLI commands needed to build, tag and push the image to ECR.
+Check this [link](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html) for additional information on pushing image to ECR.

 Finally, push the image to ECR using: